frntl/frontal/README.md

 ## development

 To write nice ES2015 style we use babel.
-Therefore we need to watch the whole `src` and compile it to `app`.
-Run it like this in the root of the directory:
+Therefore we need to watch the whole `src/` and compile it to `app`.
+Run it like this in the root of the directory (additional files in the src folder will also be copied by babel into the `app/` folder):

     npm run watch